Aristocrat eyes entry to sports betting field: CEO

 Mr Croker said the global crisis – with the refreshed focus on workplace and consumer health and safety – had accelerated the trend whereby products from the digital gaming world might be applied in land-based casinos.

-“Working to provide convergence solutions from the digital world, for our land-based customers, is a priority for us at the moment,” he stated.
+“Working to provide convergence solutions from the digital world for our land-based customers, is a priority for us at the moment,” he stated.

 The executive added the firm has spent the past few years working on “building scale in the digital world” and had now “become a global player in the RPG [role-playing game] strategy area; also in casual games and social casino”.